 Used in conjunction with antibiotic treatment, Boric Acid Suppositories, such as those from Intimate Rose, are designed to work quickly to help soothe irritation and rebalance the vaginal microflora when a BV infection occurs.

 Current research also confirms that Boric Acid Suppositories, when taken as a regular supplement, can prevent recurring BV infections.

 Treating Vaginal Burning Caused by Yeast Infections

-As well as over-the-counter anti-fungal creams and ointments, home remedies for a yeast infection include ingesting probiotics to rebalance the bacteria in the vagina.
+As well as over-the-counter anti-fungal creams and ointments, home remedies for vaginal burning due to a yeast infection include ingesting probiotics to rebalance the bacteria in the vagina.

 Natural probiotics can be ingested in the form of unsweetened Greek yogurt, or as a supplement, such as the Flora Bloom Feminine Probiotic from Intimate Rose.
 Avoiding sugar and soaking in a warm bath with an added cup of baking soda can also provide relief.

 Home remedies for itching and dry vaginas due to hormonal changes include placing an icepack (wrapped in a towel to prevent ice burn) on the vagina for 10-20 minutes at a time.
 Use of s suspension dropper filled with personal lubricant can be used to propel lubricant or vaginal moisturizer into the vaginal walls to prove relief.

 Alternatively, schedule an appointment with your healthcare provider to learn about estrogen supplements and other hormone therapies to relieve symptoms.

 Treating Vaginal Burning Due to a Urinary Tract Infection